toracle/.claude-code/commands/new-task.md

 # new-task - Create new task workflow

-Prompt instruction for setting up GitHub issue, branch, and linking commit
+Let's setup GitHub issue, branch, PR and linking commit

 ## Environment Check

+We are going to start a new task or feature to ensure proper GitHub integration and session continuity.
 First, verify required tools are available:

 !git status || echo "❌ Not a git repository"
 !which gh && gh auth status || echo "❌ GitHub CLI not available or not authenticated" !which aider && aider --version || echo "❌ AIDER not available"

-## Usage
-Use this when starting a new task or feature to ensure proper GitHub integration and session continuity.

 ## Workflow Steps